gabesargeant/blog/gabrielsargeant/content/posts/thisSite.md

 This is an early rundown of where my thinking is with this little project.

 **Hugo**
-This will be the main driver.
+This is the main driver.

 **Themes**
 I've based this on [smol](https://themes.gohugo.io/smol/)